wmglab-duke/ascent/docs/source/Running_ASCENT/Usage.md

 respectively, for a list of configuration indices.
 These tools allow for convenient looping through the data associated with search criteria.

-In addition, we have included a few data analysis methods in the Query
+Example uses of these Query
-class: `heatmaps()`, `barcharts_compare_models()`, and `barcharts_compare_samples()`.
-Since individual use cases for data analysis can differ greatly, these methods are not considered "core" functionality and can instead be treated as examples for how one might use the Query class.
-Example uses of these Query convenience methods are included in `examples/analysis/`.
+convenience methods are included in `examples/analysis/`.

 - `plot_sample.py`